 “I still make coffee for two.”Zak Nelson

-I kind of saw the whole thing as a huge writing prompt, which was inspiring.
+I saw the whole thing as a colossal writing prompt, which was inspiring.
 That goes without saying!

-I think – in a way – the book kind of gave me the idea that short fiction could be a Thing.
+I think – in a way – the book gave me the idea that short fiction could be a Thing.

 Yeah, I could write a novel.
 But why?
-Why does everyone assume that because you’re a writer, you have a novel in you?
+Why does everyone assume that because you’re a writer, you have a story in you?
 Multiple novels, even?
 That’s what this book meant to me.
 It was an exercise of a new journey.